jelhub/scimgateway/README.md

 - SailPoint/IdentityNow

 Latest news:

-- Centralized logging and monitoring through online log subscription
+- Remote real-time log subscription for monitoring and centralized logging
 using browser and url: https://host/logger
 curl -N https://host/logger -u gwread:password
-curl -N https://host/logger -H "Authorization: Bearer secret"
 custom client API, see configuration notes
 - By configuring the chainingBaseUrl, it is now possible to chain multiple gateways in sequence, such as `gateway1->gateway2->gateway3->endpoint`.
 In this setup, gateway beave much like a reverse proxy, validating authorization at each step unless PassThrough mode is enabled.
 Chaining is also supported in stream subscriber mode
 - Email, onError and sendMail() supports more secure RESTful OAuth for Microsoft Exchange Online (ExO) and Google Workspace Gmail, alongside traditional SMTP Auth for all mail systems.
 HelperRest supports a wide range of common authentication methods, including basicAuth, bearerAuth, tokenAuth, oauth, oauthSamlBearer, oauthJwtBearer and Auth PassTrough